 - Vietnam = 8.6 gigawatts; 100% growth

-While the UK tops the current list, it will likely remain so for the upcoming years as Prime Minister Boris Johnson and the rest of the British Parliament expressed support on all offshore wind projects intending to supply every UK household by 2030.
+The UK tops the current list, and it will likely remain so for the upcoming years as Prime Minister Boris Johnson and the rest of the British Parliament expressed support on all offshore wind projects intending to supply every UK household by 2030.

-Additionally, the growth of offshore wind projects in Asian countries is a manifestation of the transition to renewable energy reliance in Asia.
+Additionally, the growth of offshore wind projects in Asian countries is a manifestation of the transition to renewable energy dependency in Asia.